+'''

+Bool

-Bool pScreen->ModifyPixmapHeader(pPixmap, width, height, depth, bitsPerPixel, devKind, pPixData) PixmapPtr pPixmap;
+pScreen->ModifyPixmapHeader(pPixmap, width, height, depth, bitsPerPixel, de

-int width; int height; int depth; int bitsPerPixel; int devKind; pointer pPixData;
+PixmapPtr

+pPixmap;

+int

+width;

+height;

+int

+int

+depth;

+bitsPerPixel;

+int

+int

+devKind;

+pointer

+pPixData;

+'''

 This routine takes a pixmap header and initializes the fields of the PixmapRec to the parameters of the same name. pPixmap must have been created via pScreen->CreatePixmap with a zero width or height to avoid allocating space for the pixmap data. pPixData is assumed to be the pixmap data; it will be stored in an implementation-dependent place (usually pPixmap->devPrivate.ptr).
 This routine returns TRUE if successful.
 See Xserver/mi/miscrinit.c for the sample server implementation.